MicrosoftDocs/well-architected/well-architected/ai/application-platform.md

 # Application platform for AI workloads on Azure

 - Dealing with latency of AI and ML models
   - API load balancing and charge back
 - Dealing with large amounts of requests
   - Front Door and Compute options for AI applications that run at scale
 - Choosing between packaged AI services, Azure Open AI or Custom Model
 - Redundancy and Scalability of the different options
 - Managing user identity and privacy at the application level
 - Considerations for front end and headless apps
 - Deployment and operational considerations

-## Inferencing compute
+- Inferencing compute

-## Monitoring
+- Monitoring (required)

+## Elena's (SME & area lead) seed material

+TODO

+## Jose's (Azure Patterns & Practices engineering) seed material

+TODO

+## Chad's (Azure Patterns & Practices engineering) seed material

+TODO